opendatacube/datacube-core/docs/tutorials/odc-stac.rst

    items = stac_client.search(
        collections=desired_collections,
-       intersects=aoi_geometry,
+       intersects=desired_aoi_geometry,
-       datetime=date_range,
+       datetime=desired_date_range,
    ).item_collection()

    print(f"Found {len(items)} items")

 When you have finished, run the cell by pressing :code:`Shift+Enter` on your keyboard.
-After running the cell, you should see a printed sentence reporting "Found 17 items"
+After running the cell, you should see a printed sentence reporting "Found 7 items"

 Troubleshooting
 """""""""""""""

-If the sentence shows a different number of items, try checking whether your :code:`date_query` parameter is correct by printing it:
+If the sentence shows a different number of items, try checking whether your :code:`desired_date_range` parameter is correct by printing it:

 .. code-block:: python

-   print(date_query)
+   print(desired_date_range)

 should return :code:`('2017-01-01', '2023-01-01')`.
-If you see a different date range, return to the **Set up query parameters - Date range** section and ensure your :code:`start_date` and :code:`end_date` values match those given in the instructions.
+If you see a different date range, return to the **Set up query parameters - Date range** section and ensure your :code:`desired_start_date` and :code:`desired_end_date` values match those given in the instructions.

 Load items with odc-stac
 ------------------------